ptycho/ptypy/doc/rst/getting_started.rst

     $ python setup.py install --user

-The local --user install is generally recommended over the system wide sudo install, such that you are able to quickly apply fixes yourself.
+The local ``--user`` install is recommended over the system wide ``sudo`` install, such that you are able to quickly apply fixes yourself.
 However, for an all-user system-wide install, type
 ::